Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 51 trips per day across all routes, resulting in about 8 weekly trips per individual stop.
+Transport accessibility is rated excellent, with residents typically located 180 meters from the nearest stop.
+Service frequency averages 46 trips per day across all routes, equating to approximately 8 weekly trips per individual stop.

 Frequently Asked Questions - Transport